goharbor/harbor/docs/harbor-doc-reorg/install_config/installation/run_installer_script.md

 # Run the Installer Script

-Once you have configured **harbor.yml** optionally set up a storage backend, you install and start Harbor by using the `install.sh` script.
-Note that it might take some time for the online installer to download all of the `Harbor images from Docker hub.
+Once you have configured **harbor.yml** and optionally set up a storage backend, you install and start Harbor by using the `install.sh` script.
+Note that it might take some time for the online installer to download all of the Harbor images from Docker hub.

 You can install Harbor in different configurations: